 To get guest posting requests is crucial to let your visitors know you accept them.
 That’s why you need to have a Write for us/ Contributors page on your blog.

-The Write for us page should be concise and should briefly explain that you accept guest posts and what are the writing guidelines writers should follow.
+The Write for us page should be concise and briefly explain that you accept guest posts and the writing guidelines writers should follow.

 Your write for us page should contain the following things: